ChatTheatre/SkotOS-Doc/README.md

 * [Staff_Plus_Commands](Story_Builder/Staff_Plus_Commands.md)
 * [StoryBuilder Documentation](./Story_Builder/)

-## SkotOS Classic

-Maybe you're here because you want a clean, powerful text-game environment with reasonable setup and near-unlimited flexibility.

-Maybe you're here because you heard about a twenty-year-old mass of glorious untamed built-by-volunteers digital wilderness and ruins, on top of a frankly bizarre dynamic language that few people ever braved.

-Those goals aren't very compatible.

-The first description is SkotOS's goal in the 2020s and beyond: powerful, clean, not too hard to set up, highly capable.
-The second description is [SkotOS Classic: a glorious wilderness of really amazing stuff built by volunteers, in all sorts of states of repair](./SkotOS_Classic.md).
-Through the magic of Git, we can retain that beautiful wilderness for you to explore, even as we build a well-manicured amusement park out of its best parts.

 ## Writing DGD-Side Code?

 Documentation at this level is harder to find.
 There's a [ChatTheatre DGD and LPC documentation](https://chattheatre.github.io/lpc-doc/) site which can help.
 There's also a bit of SkotOS-specific documentation here: